Ciderlyy/Ilearn-Helper/README.md

 ## Overview

 The **Ilearn Cheater Userscript** is a custom userscript designed to enhance the Ilearn educational platform.
 This script automates the process of logging and auto-filling answers to streamline user interactions with quizzes and learning modules.

-It provides improved efficiency and convenience for users by capturing and restoring their responses.
-Honestly fuck Ilearn, i used up my admin time to make this shit for yall
+**Honestly, fuck Ilearn, I used up my admin time to make this shit for y’all**

 ## Features